 But there are many steps along the road to the very last bird.
 The same report says that that four out of five bird species are ‘in trouble’.
 They are not gone from our forests, like kokako and kakariki, but birds whose numbers are getting fewer and fewer.

 This makes it so encouraging to see so many robins in the Aongatete forest.
-Ten years ago there were scarcely any.
+A decade ago there were scarcely any.
 And riflemen have returned, almost it seems from the grave.

 At Aongatete it is all down to predator control, which is so conspicuously lacking from the rest of the Kaimai Mamaku forests.
 The native birds could manage quite well by themselves but they can’t cope with rats, cats, dogs, pigs, possums and stoats.
 Animals in other countries have evolved with these predators and they can cope, but naïve New Zealand species can’t.